Josephleathem/Project_Landing-Page/README.md

 14 Sep 2024: I used display flex, flex direction, align items, and justify content to enhance the basic layout

 15 Sep 2024: I adjusted the logo size
+    I added a gap between the links in the nav menu